pagliares/concrete-factory-hands-on/README.md

 ## Exercise

 We provide some initial code for the exercise.
 It is bundled in a Apache Maven Project and locate on the folder Exercise in this repository.

+## Exercise solution

+Solution of the exercise.
+It is bundled in a Apache Maven Project and locate on the folder Solution in this repository.